mborgerson/wiki-export/wiki/Development_Kits.md

 -   Tested Slot 4 as good
 -   Tested Slot 5 as not good

-These might be wrong for official alphas or only for the particular motherboard that was being tested.
+These might be wrong for official alphas, or only for the particular motherboard that was being tested.

 Debug